In 2022, tuition for full-time students at Olivet Nazarene University was $36,950 a year.

-Olivet Nazarene University is a private, religious institution, so it has the same tuition for residents of Illinois as it does for residents from other states.
+Olivet Nazarene University is a private, religious institution, which means it has the same tuition for students from Illinois as it does for students who live in other states.

-Tuition at Olivet Nazarene University is the same for all students.
+Tuition at Olivet Nazarene University is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Olivet Nazarene University is $9,490 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Olivet Nazarene University is $9,790 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the school dining facilities.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of Olivet Nazarene University undergrads use financial aid to finance their education.
-In 2021, 2,279 of the 2,802 undergrads enrolled received financial aid.
-Olivet Nazarene University meets 87 percent of the demonstrated financial need for undergraduates.
+In 2023, 1,875 of the 2,651 undergrads enrolled received financial aid.
+Olivet Nazarene University meets 92% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $31,709 a year.
-Around 77 percent of Olivet Nazarene University undergrads take out student loans to cover any remaining costs.
-Olivet Nazarene University graduates who have student loans graduate with an average of $32,064 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $34,775 a year.
+Around 80% of Olivet Nazarene University undergrads take out student loans to cover any remaining costs.
+Olivet Nazarene University graduates who have student loans graduate with an average of $30,351 of student loan debt.

 The average debt for each loan type varies.